TheUnstoppable1990/HDC/HDC/README.md

 #### Triceratops

--Adds plenty of defense and block
+-Adds plenty of defense and block and horns damage

 ### Signature Cards